MicrosoftDocs/sql-docs/docs/advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md

 SQL Server 2017 builds on Microsoft's commitment to making it easy to build and deploy machine learning solutions, with the following new features:

 - Improved and expanded Python libraries
-- Updates to real-time scoring, plus a new native scoring function
+- Updates to realtime scoring, plus a new native scoring function
 - Updates to Microsoft R
 - Installation of pre-trained models
 - New package management capabilities for the DBA